CMCD1996/Portfolio/academia.md

 $$R(y_{i,t})$$

-Secondly, I mathematically express long (L) and short (S) portfolios where L is set of long positions, S is a set of short positions, $$y_{i,t}$$ is the excess return for a given asset (i) in a month (t) with u and v lower and upper bounds on excess returns, respectively.
+Secondly, I mathematically express long (L) and short (S) portfolios where L is set of long positions, S is a set of short positions, $$y_{i,t}$$ is the excess return for a given asset (i) in a month (t) with u and v lower and upper bounds on excess returns, respectively:

 $$L=\{ y_{i,t} \| R(y_{i,t})\leq u\}$$